bioperl/bioperl.github.io/howtos/Tiling.md

 ```

-The experimental method `get_tiled_alns()` uses a tiling to concatenate tiled HSPs into a series of [Bio::SimpleAlign]() objects.
+The  method `get_tiled_alns()` uses a tiling to concatenate tiled HSPs into a series of [Bio::SimpleAlign](https://metacpan.org/pod/Bio::SimpleAlign) objects.
 Each alignment contains two sequences with ids 'query' and 'subject', and consists of a concatenation of tiling HSPs which overlap or are directly adjacent.
 The alignment are returned in `$type` sequence order.
-When HSPs overlap, the alignment sequence is taken from the HSP which comes first in the [coverage map]() array.
+When HSPs overlap, the alignment sequence is taken from the HSP which comes first in the [coverage map](#the-coverage-map) array.

-The sequences in each alignment contain features (even though they are [Bio::LocatableSeq]() objects) which map the original query/subject coordinates to the new alignment sequence coordinates.
+The sequences in each alignment contain features (even though they are [Bio::LocatableSeq](https://metacpan.org/pod/Bio::LocatableSeq) objects) which map the original query/subject coordinates to the new alignment sequence coordinates.
 You can determine the original BLAST fragments this way:

 ```perl